 Adam Abdul, from India, and Joe Bassey (28), Ben Caffey (22), Aubree Garner (27) and Joe Smith (27), all from Sierra Leone, served on Hull ships, and died together on the Trawler ‘Hildago’, on 28th August 1917.

 In addition, many Hull casualties, included men from towns, villages and Cities in the UK, that came to Hull to live and work and died during the war.
-Also, not recorded on Hull memorials are Hull born men who lived in other countries and UK cities – Ireland (16), Scotland (19), Wales (17), London (74), Leeds (30).
+Also, not recorded on Hull memorials are Hull born men, who lived in other countries like Ireland (16), Scotland (19), Wales (17), and other cities, like London (74), Leeds (30).
 Manchester (13), Newcastle (9) and Durham (18) to number just a few.
 While the official Council records, reported that 7,000 Hull Casualties during the First World War, this website records, at least 9,500 men with a Hull connection, who died during the war.
 When the Hull Cenotaph was unveiled in 1924, the Lord Mayor of Hull, reported that 12,000 Hull men had died in the war.
 Presumably, this higher death toll, included servicemen, who succumbed to war injuries, shortly after the war ended.
 The War Pension Ledgers, certainly includes many ex servicemen, from Hull, who died in the early 1920’s of Wounds, Influenza, Heart Failure, Tuberculosis, disease, suicide and other war aggravated deaths.
-They are not included on Hull War memorials, but the release of future Census records, may reveal more about them.
+They are not included on Hull War memorials, or CWGC records, but the release of future census information, may reveal more about them.